FAQ: Applying and paying for health insurance

 Getting ready to buy health insurance

-You can still apply for health coverage outside of Open Enrollment if you have certain changes in your life — known as a Qualifying Life Event — including loss of insurance through your employer, marriage, the birth or adoption of a baby, or a recent move into a new coverage area.
+You can still apply for health coverage if you have certain changes in your life — known as a qualifying life event — including loss of insurance through your employer, marriage, the birth or adoption of a baby, or a recent move into a new coverage area.

 When choosing the best health insurance plan for you or your family, consider how much health care you plan to use, how much you want to spend, and whether you qualify for financial assistance.
 Independence Blue Cross offers a range of plans to fit your needs and budget.
 Learn more about how to shop our health insurance plans.

 Adult dental and adult vision coverage can be added to your Independence Blue Cross medical coverage at any time throughout the year.
-Learn more about adding dental and vision insurance.
+Learn more about dental insurance plans or vision insurance plans.

-If your employer doesn’t offer coverage or if you are unemployed, you can apply for a health plan through a private health insurance company such as Independence Blue Cross or through the Health Insurance Marketplace.
+If your employer doesn’t offer coverage or if you are unemployed, you can apply for a health plan through a private health insurance company such as Independence Blue Cross or through the Pennsylvania Insurance Exchange (Pennie).
 If you lose your job, you may qualify to apply for health insurance during a Special Enrollment Period.

 Health insurance quotes for monthly premium rates will be provided when you apply for a health plan.
 You will have to enter the following information in order to receive your quote: Name, ZIP code, date of birth, gender, tobacco usage, and, if necessary, your relationship to the person seeking insurance.
 If you are seeking a quote outside of Open Enrollment, you will need to list the life event that qualifies you for a Special Enrollment Period.